Randomcoder6407/A-writeup-of-sorts-greycattheflag/Sanity Check/README.md

 ![](https://github.com/saumilthecode/A-writeup-of-sorts-greycattheflag/blob/main/Images/SCR-20240427-izkd.png?raw=true)

-To our horror we realised that that had been pulling a ddos attact on us the entire time
+To our horror, we realised that they had been pulling a DDoS attack on us the entire time

 ![](https://github.com/saumilthecode/A-writeup-of-sorts-greycattheflag/blob/main/Images/SCR-20240427-iznl.png?raw=true)

-desipite our private details being leaked to a weird mascot who only goes wump-wump we preserviered and made it to the discord main page
+Despite our private details being leaked to a weird mascot who only goes womp-womp we persevere and make it to the Discord main page
 ![](https://github.com/saumilthecode/A-writeup-of-sorts-greycattheflag/blob/main/Images/SCR-20240427-jdus.png?raw=true)

-since the messages failed to load we realised this ctf was going to be MUCH MUCH harder
+since the messages failed to load we realised this CTF was going to be MUCH MUCH harder

 so we looked through all the channels